cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 > law arising from a variety of customs and private processes rather than law coercively imposed by a single state authority.

-His essay cites three examples: alternative dispute resolution, private communities, and online adjudicators which have arisen on the internet (the article is a bit dated — a modern take would more likely focus on the differing rulesets of social networks).
+His essay cites three examples: alternative dispute resolution, private communities, and online adjudicators which have arisen on the internet (the article is a bit dated — a modern take would more likely focus on the differing rule-sets of social networks).
 I am interested in this essential concept, but with a broader scope and a few additional properties.

-*Polycentric law* is the realization of overlapping, voluntary, and specialized private legal systems, in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regime.
+*Polycentric law* is the realisation of overlapping, voluntary, and specialised private legal systems, in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regime.
 Although this is not inherent to the definition, in the distributed ledger context, enforcement is either inherent or effected through control over economic incentive levers instead of a monopoly on the use of force.

 One detailed, albeit fictional, depiction of how a polycentric legal system might function and evolve at global scale can be found in Ada Palmer's Terra Ignota series<sup>[14](#14)</sup>.